 - The Saguaro cacti: The only place in the world that this type of cactus grows is in the Sonoran Desert.
 These massive and amazing plants can grow to be more than 40 feet tall!
 Watch where you're walking in Arizona, cause that's a lotta pricklies to get stuck with, if you're not careful.

 - The food: Residents love to boast about the authentic Mexican food found here, but another local pride is known as the Sonoran hot dog, which originated in Tucson.
-This dog is wrapped in bacon, served on a crispy bun and topped with beans, onions, tomatoes, jalepenos and condiments.
+This dog is wrapped in bacon, served on a crispy bun, and topped with beans, onions, tomatoes, jalapeños, and condiments.
 It's not for the faint of heart.
 Locals also like to insist that they, in fact, have the country's best pizza (so take that, Chicago and NYC!).

-- National landmarks: Aside from the obvious natural wonder that is the Grand Canyon, Arizona is also home to Hoover Dam (shared with Nevada), which looks amazing when illuminated at night, Piacacho Peak, which has some of the greatest hiking trails in the state, Montezuma Castle, which was built by the Sinagua Indians, and the Mission San Xavier del Bac, which is an active Roman Catholic church dating back to the 18th century.
+- National landmarks: Aside from the obvious natural wonder that is the Grand Canyon, Arizona is also home to Hoover Dam (shared with Nevada), which looks amazing when illuminated at night; Piacacho Peak, which has some of the greatest hiking trails in the state; Montezuma Castle, which was built by the Sinagua Indians; and the Mission San Xavier del Bac, which is an active Roman Catholic church dating back to the 18th century.

 - Vortexes of Sedona: There are several locations in Sedona that have been said to contain powerful spiritual energy beneath the surface.
 This powerful and transformational energy is concentrated at specific sites, which can sometimes be indicated by the presence of twisted trees sitting atop them.
 Vortexes are said to be "intersections of natural electromagnetic earth energy, also known as ley lines," by sedonaredrocktours.
 Many people come to Sedona to meditate at these intense energy centers, reporting a profound sense of calm and inner peace when doing so.